KyteProject/PomoGo/README.md

 ## Overview

-PomoGo is a cross platform Pomodoro timer written in Go and Svelte.
-The idea is to build something simple and lightweight.
-Possibly containing data tracking, statistics and integration (e.g Beeminder)
+PomoGo is a cross platform Pomodoro timer written in Go.
+The idea is to build something simple and lightweight thatmeets the [Open Pomodoro spec](https://github.com/open-pomodoro/open-pomodoro-format).
+Possibly containing data tracking, statistics and integration (e.g Beeminder) in the future.

 ## Features